Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What is React JS ?<br>
 React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
 It is maintained by Meta and a community of individual developers and companies.

+What is React Hooks ? <br>
+Hooks are the new feature introduced in the React 16.8 version.
+It allows you to use state and other React features without writing a class.